 At the end of the dungeon, we fought an actual, definite Gi ghost, Gi Nattak.
-Gi Nattak could have hypothetically been instantly killed by an X-Potion or Elixir, since it was undead, but that didn’t occur to us.
+Gi Nattak could have be instantly killed by an X-Potion or Elixir, since it was undead, but that didn’t occur to us.
 Besides!
 What happened instead was far more entertaining.
 You see, Gi Nattak was accompanied by two “Soul Fires,” which would possess party members and then cast Fira on them from the inside, only leaving if they died, which made for an interesting twist on the Wrexsoul battle in FFVI.
-Not a bad plan in theory, but in practice, one of the Soul Fires kept possessing Cloud, who was wearing a Fire Ring that made him immune to Fire, so the whole battle was more like a comedy act than a challenge.
+Not a bad plan in theory, but in practice, one of the Soul Fires kept possessing Cloud, who was wearing a Fire Ring that made him immune to Fire, so the whole battle lucked itself into looking like more like a comedy act than a challenge.

-At the far end of the cave, we discovered that Nanaki’s father, Seto, had fought to hold the canyon until he had died a hero at the hands of a petrification. …Wait, what?
+At the far end of the cave, we discovered that Nanaki’s father, Seto, had fought to hold the canyon until he had died a hero via petrification. …Wait, what?
 They’re… too cheap to use a Soft on him?
 It’s another FFIV mistake reborn in FFVII, this time the twin’s sacrifice: petrification does not work this way, ergo someone must be acting maliciously.
 And remember that in a few years, TAY would spit on FFIV’s mistake and I suspect it would FFVII’s as well!
 Would it kill the writers of either game to add the words “If someone stays petrified for too long, it can never be reversed!”
-Of course, FFVII is unfortunately famous for a scene that defies game mechanics to create drama, so I suppose I shouldn’t be surprised by a second.
+Of course, FFVII is unfortunately famous for an upcoming scene that defies game mechanics to create drama, so I suppose I shouldn’t be surprised by a second.

-Bugenhagen then asks for some time alone with Nanaki, and admits that he doesn’t think the Planet can be saved even if Sepiroth dies, because it’s just too drained or possibly polluted (oh hey!
+Bugenhagen then asks for some time alone with Nanaki, and admits that he doesn’t think the Planet can be saved even if Sephiroth dies, because it’s just too drained or possibly polluted (oh hey!
 They didn’t completely forget about the environmentalism plot!
 Or at least, not yet).
 But, he adds, isn’t it better to try to save the Planet?
 Well, I don’t know.
-Sure, get rid of Sephiroth before he kills people, but if the death of the Planet is inevitable, after a certain point it’s arguably more important to accept the situation is out of control and to direct resources in an effort to optimise the bad system or create a new system entirely, rather than trying to fix a perpetually broken, harmful or doomed system.
+Sure, get rid of Sephiroth before he kills people, but if the death of the Planet is inevitable, after a certain point it’s arguably more important to accept the situation is out of control and to direct resources in an effort to optimize the bad situation or do whatever is necessary to create a new situation, rather than trying to fix a perpetually broken, harmful or doomed situation.
 For example, you could work with Shinra to complete their space program that we’re going to learn about later and hope to migrate to a new Planet, or devise a new means of survival and consumption in an environment apocalypse that you now feel to be inevitable, or—oh, sorry, what was that?
 Constant optimism is more important than acknowledging the truth of negative situations?
 Deviating from your current course of action even when it’s going to cost lives is the purest form of evil?
 Oh, well, my mistake.

 In short, Bugehagen wants Nanaki to stay with the party, surprising exactly no one but Nanaki himself apparently.
-Nanaki doesn’t want to go, partially because Bugenhagen hints that he (Bugenhagen that is) might be dying, but Nanaki is ultimately convinced and rejoined the party for the all-important role of standing in the reserves and never contributing to anything we do in any way whatsoever.
-He’s a hero.
+Nanaki doesn’t want to go, partially because Bugenhagen hints that he (Bugenhagen, that is) might be dying, but Nanaki is ultimately convinced and rejoined the party for the all-important role of standing in the reserves and never contributing to anything we do in any way whatsoever.
+We’re the heroes, and so is he.